 - 1 tablespoon granulated sugar

-- large pinch each citric acid and dried ginger (optional)
+- large pinch citric acid (optional)

 - Dissolve yeast and sugar in warm water and set aside for about 10 minutes, until yeast becomes foamy.